 Comment.
-Former Section 603 is continued in Estate and Trust Code Section 8852 (discharge or devise of debts and demands) without substantive change.
+Former Section 603 is restated in Estate and Trust Code Section 8851 (discharge or devise of debts and demands) without substantive change.

 Comment.
-Former Section 604 is restated in Estate and Trust Code Section 8853 (oath of personal representative) without substantive change.
+Former Section 604 is restated in Estate and Trust Code Section 8852 (oath of personal representative) without substantive change.

 Comment.
 The introductory portion of subdivision (a) of former Section 605 is superseded by Estate and Trust Code Section 8900 (appraisal by personal representative, probate referee, and independent expert).
 Subdivision (a)(1) is superseded by Estate and Trust Code Section 8901 (appraisal by personal representative).
 See also Estate and Trust Code Sections 40 ("financial institution" defined) and 8800 (inventory and appraisal required).
-The introductory portion of subdivision (a)(2) is restated in Estate and Trust Code Section 8902 (appraisal by probate referee).
+The introductory portion of subdivision (a)(2) is restated in Estate and Trust Code Sections 8902 (appraisal by probate referee) and 8920 (designation by court).
 Paragraphs (A) and (B) of subdivision (a)(2) are superseded by provisions of Division 8 (commencing with Section 13000) (disposition of estates without administration).
-Paragraph (C) of subdivision (a)(2) is continued in Estate and Trust Code Section 8903 (waiver of appraisal by probate referee) without substantive change.
+Paragraph (C) of subdivision (a)(2) is restated in Estate and Trust Code Section 8903 (waiver of appraisal by probate referee) without substantive change.